Indiana Jones and the Great Circle: Release

 The game's announcement in 2021 was accompanied by a teaser trailer which included various Easter eggs and hints about the game's setting.
 The game's title, story details, and first gameplay footage were unveiled on January 18, 2024, during the Xbox Developer Direct video presentation.

-Indiana Jones and the Great Circle was released on December 9, 2024 for Windows and Xbox Series X/S as a timed console exclusive.
-The original contract between Bethesda and Lucasfilm parent Disney stipulated that the game would launch as a multiplatform title, but this was amended to exclude a PlayStation 5 version when Microsoft acquired Bethesda's parent company ZeniMax Media in March 2021.
+Indiana Jones and the Great Circle was released on December 9, 2024, for Windows and Xbox Series X/S as a timed console exclusive.
+The original contract between Bethesda and Lucasfilm parent Disney stipulated that the game would launch as a multiplatform game, but this was amended to exclude a PlayStation 5 version when Microsoft acquired Bethesda's parent company ZeniMax Media in March 2021.
 Disney felt that Windows and Xbox Series X/S made up a large-enough marketplace to justify exclusivity.
 Despite this, a PlayStation 5 version launched on April 17, 2025.
-On the decision to pursue a PlayStation 5 version of the game after initially announcing it as an Xbox console exclusive, Microsoft Gaming CEO Phil Spencer cited the strong reception to prior Xbox multiplatform titles Sea of Thieves, Pentiment, Grounded, and Hi-Fi Rush.
+On the decision to pursue a PlayStation 5 version of the game after initially announcing it as an Xbox console exclusive, Microsoft Gaming CEO Phil Spencer cited the strong reception to prior Xbox multiplatform games Sea of Thieves, Pentiment, Grounded, and Hi-Fi Rush.
 He also described the necessity of providing returns to Microsoft in order to receive support on game development, and the desire to maintain strong interest in their franchises while growing the Xbox ecosystem across console, PC and cloud, calling multiplatform development "a strategy that works for us".
-A Nintendo Switch 2 version of the game is set for release in 2026.
+A Nintendo Switch 2 version of the game released on May 12, 2026.